coreyohnkhin/RNAseq_Brassica_Sclerotinia/README.md

 # *Brassica-Sclerotinia* interaction RNAseq

-RNA-Seq + DEG analysis of *B. oleracea, B. villosa* with Sclerotinia infection.
+RNA-Seq + DEG analysis of [*B. oleracea, B. villosa* with Sclerotinia infection](https://pubmed.ncbi.nlm.nih.gov/36966424/).
 To conserve storage on the server, we will run each species separately.
+A lot of the commands will be run with the `nohup` command.
+It's tedious to keep a live terminal for these long processes (esp. the RNA-seq download and read mapping).
+Everything should be run in sequence, however, so use `jobs` to check if each process is finished before continuing.
+Use `watch tail [logfile.log]` to view the live progress and check for any errors.

 ## Usage
 ```bash